-- Since a WAN does not connect individual computers but entire networks, the technology used differs from other types of networks.
-On the other transfer protocols and concepts of address are used.
+- Since a WAN does not connect single computers but entire networks, the technology used differs from other types of networks.
+On the other transfer protocols and concepts of address are use.

 - WANs use technologies and transfer protocols from layers one to three of the OSI reference model.

 - A WAN, therefore, works on the physical layer (layer 1), the link layer (layer 2), and the network layer (layer 3).

 - Wide Area Networks use a uniform addressing scheme.
 Indeed, with several such networks, the unaddressed sending of data would be inefficient.

 - Intermediate systems or network nodes such as switches, bridges, and routers ensure that the data packets sent get to the correct address.